 This great secret is that truerandom numbers cannot be predicted.
 Random lottery balls do not remember which number is overdue: the odds of an truly random overdue ball being chosen is exactly the same as any other ball.

 For more information on this matter, we encourage you to download our free Whitepaper, "Advanced Lottery Theory".

-The primary theory behind Lotto Sorcerer is that lottery drawings are not truly random...
+The primary theory behind Lotto Sorcerer is that lottery drawings are nottruly random... they are governed by physics.

 ... and this theory is tacitly supported by official government lotteries.